 Help clients remain committed to longterm goals by seeking to constrain losses to acceptable levels.
-When the hedge is incorporated into a client's overall portfolio, the protection is always in place.
-As a result, the portfolio is always guarded from unexpected, potentially catastrophic declines.
+When the hedge is incorporated into a client's overall portfolio, it is always in place.
+As a result, we seek to consistently guard the portfolio from unexpected, potentially catastrophic declines.